Asymptotically almost all \lambda-terms are strongly normalizing: Proofs using calculus

 \section{Proofs using calculus}

-In this section we state a few theorems which provide bounds for $L_n$ (the number of lambda terms of size $n$).
+In this section we state a few theorems which provide bounds for $L_n$ (the number of \correc{closed} $\lambda$-terms of size $n$).
 We also find a lower bound for the unary height in a random term.